perlaruizaviles/farandula/farandula-java/Readme.md

 ```

 ### CabinClassType
-The CabinClassType is an enum which contains the main cabin types to specify on the flight search commands.
+The CabinClassType is an enum which contains the most common cabin types to specify on the flight search commands.

 The enum values are the following:
 *    `ECONOMY`